 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

 Day 2: We transfer to the airport and take the short flight to Bhutan's only international airport, at Paro.
-Here we are met by our Bhutanese guide and we make the 1.5 hour drive to the capital Thimpu.
-If there is time after checking into our hotel, we can make our way to the Tashichhodzong to watch the opening day of festival.
+Here we are met by our Bhutanese guide and we make the 1 hour drive to the capital Thimpu.
+If there is time after checking into our hotel, we can look around this attractive capital city before taking dinner at the hotel.

-Day 3: This is the main day of the Thimpu Tsechu with many masked dances in the courtyard of the Tachichhodzong.
+Day 3: This day of the Thimpu Drubchen is known as the Domchey with many religious and folk dances in the courtyard of the Tachichhodzong.
 We have a full day at the festival, watching the dances and participating in the fun.
 Afterwards we have a second night at our hotel in Thimpu.

 Day 5: We follow the river through lovely mixed forest on an undulating trail.
 At a junction of 2 valleys, we turn north towards Chomolhari which is now visible and in a further 30 minutes, we reach our camp at Soi Thangka.
 (3610m).